-New study finds our cells age up to two years faster during pregnancy
+Research finds that our cells age up to two years faster during pregnancy

-Being in the throws of parenting young children, between the tantrums and the sleepless nights and the vast amounts of coffee we have to consume to even begin to survive the first two, it is no wonder that we all feel like parenthood sometimes feels like it's ageing us on the spot.
+Parenting can feel like you're growing older by the minute - between the tantrums, the sleepless nights and the vast amounts of coffee we have to consume to even begin to survive the first two years.

 And now it looks like our suspicions were bang on.
 And guys, it starts before the kids are even born.

-Recently, researchers at Northwestern University proved that having children does, indeed, speed up the aging process.
-A new study, which was published last month in Scientific Reports, found that each pregnancy can age a mother's cells by up to two years.
+Recently, researchers at Northwestern University proved that having children does, indeed, speed up the process at which we age.
+A study published in Scientific Reports, found that each pregnancy can age a mother's cells by up to two years.

 The researchers studied 821 women in the Philippines between the ages of 20 and 22, with various reproductive histories.
 They examined two separate markers of cellular aging—telomere length and epigenetic age—to measure the toll pregnancy takes on the body.